nginxinc/nginx-gateway-fabric/docs/guides/integrating-cert-manager.md

 ### Step 2 – Create a ClusterIssuer

-Next we need to create a ClusterIssuer.
-Issuers, and ClusterIssuers, are Kubernetes resources that represent certificate authorities (CAs) that are able to generate signed certificates by honouring certificate signing requests.
-The only difference between Issuers and ClusterIssuers is that Issuers are namespaced resources, and ClusterIssuers are not.
+Next we need to create a [ClusterIssuer](https://cert-manager.io/docs/concepts/issuer/), a Kubernetes resource that represents the certificate authority (CA) that will generate the signed certificates by honouring certificate signing requests.

 We are using the ACME Issuer type, and Let's Encrypt as the CA server.
 In order for Let's Encypt to verify that we own the domain a certificate is being requested for, we must complete "challenges".
 This is to ensure clients are unable to request certificates for domains they do not own.
 We will configure the Issuer to use a HTTP01 challenge, and our Gateway resource that we will create in the next step as the solver.
 To read more about HTTP01 challenges, see [here](https://cert-manager.io/docs/configuration/acme/http01/).
-Use the following YAML definition to create the resource, but please note the `email` field should be updated to your own email address.
+Use the following YAML definition to create the resource, but please note the `email` field must be updated to your own email address.

 ```yaml
 apiVersion: cert-manager.io/v1